 Ask HotBot: What to do in milwaukee?

-Ask HotBot: Where are milwaukee tools made?
+Ask HotBot: Where is milwaukee located?